 Deadline: May 1st

 Both scholarships require unofficial transcripts, a resume or CV, and a 750-word essay on workers’ rights.
 Working Now and Then publishes the winning essay and any honorable mentions on the site.
-The Law Students on Workers’ Rights series includes essays from the 2019 Charles E. Joseph Employment Law Scholarship.
+The Law Students on Workers’ Rights series on the Working Now and Then Blog includes essays from the 2019 Charles E. Joseph Employment Law Scholarship.

 Charles E. Joseph Employment Law Scholarship 2019: Hannah Begley, Stanford Law